matttang7/CLEF2022-Task1/task3/README.md

 # Task 3: Fake News Detection

 This repository contains the _dataset_, _format checker, scorer and baselines_ for the [CLEF2022-CheckThat!
-Task 3](https://sites.google.com/view/clef2021-checkthat/tasks/task-3-fake-news-detection).
+Task 3](https://sites.google.com/view/clef2022-checkthat/tasks/task-3-fake-news-detection).
 Given the text of a news article, determine whether the claims made in the article are true, partially true, false or other (e.g., claims in dispute) and also detect the topical domain of the article.
-This task will run in English.
+This task will run in English and German.

 This file contains the basic information regarding the CLEF2022-CheckThat!
-Task 3 on check-worthiness on tweets provided for the CLEF2021-CheckThat!
-Lab on "Automatic Detecting Check-Worthy Claims, Previously Fact-Checked Claims, and Fake News".
+Task 3 on check-worthiness on tweets provided for the CLEF2022-CheckThat!
+Lab on "Fighting the COVID-19 Infodemic and Fake News Detection".

 <!-- The current version (?) corresponds to the release of the first batch of the training data set.
 The test set is released with the current version. -->